Snowflake-Labs/sfquickstarts/site/sfguides/src/servicenow_to_snowflake_connector/servicenow_to_snowflake_connector.md

 > aside negative
 > Don't stop the ingest too quickly.
 Make sure the views are built in the destination database first.

-## Connector Monitoring (Query Sync History)
+## Connector Monitoring
  Duration: 2

+Let's open a worksheet to check what's going on inside the connector.
-In the connector interface, choose **Query Sync History.** A worksheet opens with several SQL queries you can execute to get monitoring information.
-Here are some examples:
+Here are some examples of SQL queries you can execute to get monitoring
+information:

 ```SQL
 // Get general information about all ingestions